tharris0924/btld/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of btld is to have functions to generate the pdfs, cdfs and icdfs of the trinagular and bimodal triangular linked distributions.
+The goal of btld is to have functions to generate the pdfs, cdfs and icdfs of the triangular and bimodal triangular linked distributions (btld).
 These functions are used to generate the multivariate distribution which uses a Gaussian copula.
 Functions to do that may be included later.

 ## Installation